Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/vpcs.md

 > virtual data center in the cloud

-- provision a logically isolated section of the AWS where you can launch resources in a virtual netowrk you define
+- provision a logically isolated section of the AWS where you can launch resources in a virtual network you define
-- total control over virtual netowrking enviroment
+- total control over virtual networking environment
   - IP address range
   - creation subnets
   - route table configuration
   - network gateways
 - easily customize network configuration
-  - public subnet for webservers
+  - public subnet for webserver
   - backend systems private subnet
-- you can create a virtual private network (VPN) connection between datacenter and your VPC
+- you can create a virtual private network (VPN) connection between datacenters and your VPC

 ![vpc](/aws/associate-level/solutions-architect/media/vpc.PNG)

-- can conect via
+- can connect via
   - internet gateway
   - virtual private gateway
 - both connect to router